hmans/three-elements/README.md

     |_____||__||_____|__|__|__|_____|__|__||____|_____|   🌳🌲 🏡 🌲   🌲🌳  🐄   🌲 🌲🌳     🌳
 ```

-## WEB COMPONENTS-POWERED THREE.JS

-> **WIP WARNING:** This library currently is extremely, heavily, absurdly **WORK IN PROGRESS**.
-Take a look at the examples listed below if you're curious, feel free to experiment around with it a bunch, but I would currently advise against actually using it in any real project.
-I'm still dialing in the API, things will be very much in flux for some time, the entire thing may change completely from one patch version to the next.
-Aaaaah! ☢️

-### **three-elements is a set of Web Components-powered custom HTML elements for building Three.js-powered games and interactive experiences.**
+# **three-elements is a set of Web Components-powered custom HTML elements for building Three.js-powered games and interactive experiences.**

+> **WARNING:** It is early days for this library, so pleace proceed with caution!

 - Directly exposes all [Three.js] classes as **HTML elements** (eg. `<three-mesh>` for `THREE.Mesh`!)
 - **Elements are fully reactive**; if their attributes change, this is immediately reflected in the Three.js scene.